Carlos Pareja: Ambassador to the United States

-Since 2016, Pareja has been the ambassador of Peru to the United States of America.
+In 2016, Pareja was appointed ambassador of Peru to the United States of America.

-On the morning of April 20, 2022, Ambassador Rios called the Secret Service to report a man attempting to break into Rios' official residence in the Forest Hills neighborhood of Washington, D.C.
+On the morning of 20 April 2022, Ambassador Pareja called the Secret Service to report a man attempting to break into his official residence in the Forest Hills neighborhood of Washington, D.C.
 The Uniformed Division shot and killed the man.

+His tenure as ambassador to the U.S. concluded in 2019 and, that same year, he retired from the diplomatic service.

+Minister of Foreign Affairs

+Carlos Pareja Ríos was appointed Minister of Foreign Affairs by President José María Balcázar on 23 April 2026, replacing Hugo de Zela.
+He served until the change of administration on 28 July 2026.

 Personal life

 Pareja is married with two children.